 Following the gorge, there’s a convenient walking path that becomes steep only at the end, if you wish to descend to explore the Šum waterfall more closely.

 Both ends of the path contain a ticket booth.
-Along with the 5-euro entrance fee you can buy e.g. water bottles.
+Along with the 10-euro entrance fee you can buy e.g. water bottles.
 The standard start of the route at the southwestern end of the trail contains a restaurant and a big parking lot.
-The waterfall also has a small parking area next to it, and obviously, it serves as a suitable starting place, too.
+The waterfall at the other end of the path also has a small parking area next to it, and obviously, it serves as a suitable starting place, too.

 Vintgar Gorge is a popular attraction, and it’s advisable to go there outside the busiest times.
 At times, the narrow path is tight even with two people side by side, let alone a group of people trying to pass each other.
 Therefore, advancing along the route might be slow amongst a crowd.
 Moreover, on weekends you might have to queue to get the entrance ticket.